stephan-nylinder/module-organising-data-dm-practices/_episodes/003-tabular-data.md

 > ### Discussion
 >
-> What was wrong with the data in the previous exercise and how did you fix it?
+> What structural issues do you often find in spreadsheets and how do you address them?
 >
->> ### Examples from the section below
+>> ### Possible things avoid
 >> - [Multiple tables](#tables)
 >> - [Multiple tabs](#tabs)
 >> - [Not filling in zeros](#zeros)